material-motion/material-motion/specifications/directors.md

 A Director is an entity that describes an interactive experience.
 Directors make use of a Runtime.

-**Transitions**.
-A Director is a natural fit for describing a Transition.
-Such a Director benefits from having a State Machine and Timeline primitive at hand.

 **Logic**.
 Directors often involve a combination of conditional logic and Plans.

 TODO: Create a flow chart showing the states a Director goes through.
 E.g. setUp, tearDown at a minimum.